sergio-lp/Track-My-Show/README.md

 # track-my-show

-Android app from getting informed about your favorite movies and TV shows.
+Android app from getting information about your favorite movies and TV shows.